Invasion of South Georgia: Prelude

-The reason for the landing of scrap metal workmen at Leith was a 1978 contract between a company owned by the Argentine businessman, Constantino Davidoff, and the British company Christian Salvesen for the removal of an abandoned whaling station on the island.
-Aware of the contract, the Argentine Navy conceived of a plan to hijack Davidoff's business in South Georgia, in order to establish an undercover base on the disputed territory.
+The reason for the landing of scrap metal workmen at Leith was a 1978 contract between a company owned by Argentine businessman Constantino Davidoff and British company Christian Salvesen for the removal of an abandoned whaling station on the island.
+Aware of the contract, the Argentine Navy conceived of a plan to hijack Davidoff's business in South Georgia in order to establish an undercover base on the disputed territory.
 The action was code named Operation Alpha.